-Academic Scholarship Information
+Freshmen Academic Scholarship Information

 Main campus scholarship awards will only pay for main campus coursework and must be used the fall semester following high school graduation.
 All hours must be at the undergraduate level.
 Students may receive only one Tech-funded academic scholarship in any semester.
 Academic scholarship recipients will have the opportunity to participate in early May registration.
-Scholarship recipients must live in a residence hall or receive an exemption to the residency requirements from the Residential Life Office in accordance with established University policy.
+Scholarship recipients must live in a residence hall or receive an exemption to the residency requirements from the Residence Life Office in accordance with established university policy.
 Recipients are responsible for making on-campus housing arrangements.

 Students who live in Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas are considered in-state for tuition purposes.
 A limited number of out-of-state scholarship awards are made to students who live outside of Arkansas and its contiguous states.